boltops-tools/cody/docs/quick-start.md

 ## What Happened?

 Here are a little more details on what the summarized commands do.
-First, we install the codebuild tool.
+First, we install cody tool.

     gem install cody